nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 * To list all active prescriptions of one patient: viewActPatientPres i/[ID]
 * To change a prescription record to be active: activate x/[index]
-* To change a prescription record to be inactive: deactivate x/[index] x - The index should be relative to all the visits of a patient
+* To change a prescription record to be inactive: deactivate x/[index]
 * To return to main menu: main
 * To quit OneDoc: bye
     ____________________________________________________________